TobiasSchaeuble/sun/README.md

 	sudo dd bs=4m if=/dev/disk<#> | gzip > /place/where/the/backup/will/be/image`date +%d%m%y`.gz

-if you want to restore the backup us the .gz file in the setup file.
+if you want to restore the backup

+	diskutil unmountDisk /dev/disk<#>
+	sudo gzip -dc /place/where/you/put/the/backup/image.gz | dd bs=4m of=/dev/rdisk<#>